Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 Seek support from your loved ones

 Now is the time to assemble a village around you.
-This may include family, friends, coworkers, your local church or support groups.
-It’s often difficult to seek support and accept help however you don’t have to do this alone.
-Find good, reliable sources to access advice from and utilise these when required.
+This may include family, friends, coworkers, your local church or other support groups.
+You might even find a dad’s playgroup in your local area.
+It can be hard to ask for help and then accept help, however you don’t have to do this alone.
+Find good, reliable sources of advice and use these when required.

 father reading to child